bg

 Under the Bonnet: How Polygon’s Technology Delivers Speed and Scale

-• Validators: These are the nodes responsible for creating new blocks and validating transactions on the Polygon network.
+In Polygon's PoS system, there are two key participants.
+First are the Validators, the nodes responsible for creating new blocks and validating transactions on the Polygon network.
 To become a validator, an entity must 'stake' a significant amount of MATIC tokens as collateral.
 They are rewarded with transaction fees and newly created MATIC for their work.
-If they act maliciously, their staked tokens can be 'slashed' or taken away, creating a powerful economic incentive to secure the network honestly.
+If they act maliciously, their staked tokens can be 'slashed', creating a powerful economic incentive to secure the network honestly.
+Second are the Delegators, who are MATIC holders without the technical expertise or required token amount to run a full validator node.
+Instead, they can delegate their MATIC to a validator of their choice.
+In return for helping secure the network, they receive a portion of the validator's earnings, minus a small commission.

 Fuel for the Engine: Understanding the MATIC Token and its Successor, POL